Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Nutrition & Diet

-The Standard American Diet — which tends to be high in carbs, fat, sugar, and salt — is directly correlated with increased PMS and PMDD symptoms.
-That’s why, when it comes to nutritional interventions for mood changes, we want to move towards low-glycemic-index diets that won’t dramatically spike our blood sugar (which in turn affects mood).
+The Standard American Diet — which tends to be high in carbs, fat, sugar, salt, and processed food — is directly correlated with increased PMS and PMDD symptoms.
+That’s why, when it comes to nutritional interventions for mood changes, we want to move towards low-glycemic-index whole food based diets that won’t dramatically spike our blood sugar (which in turn affects mood).
 Here are some helpful tips:

 • Limit or eliminate sugar-sweetened beverages and alcohol